campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-06-21-16-35-08
+- Updated do-print.php for CalendarEvents, Contacts, Documents, Products, and Vendors.
+- Fixed bug in \xan\recs where recImage and recTitle functions.
+Requires either Recs or and ID.

 2025-06-20-14-48-27
 - Updated eleDateTimeDB, eleDateDB, and eleTimeDB to better place the Magic Dates Selector.
 - Updated all module class.php files recImage and recTitle functions to return empty string on null $recs.